AlirezaKJ/BetterSoundCloud/README.md

 - [ ] by pass this song is not available in your country
 - [ ] enhance soundcloud shuffle method
 - [ ] use soundcloud waveforms in fullscreen mode
+- [X] DiscordRPC not working when starting Discord after BSC
 - [x] Custom css editor
 - [x] Custom js editor
 - [x] Themes made by several developers